WAC / WID

 - To create a community of faculty around teaching and student writing.
 WAC seeks to break down the silos that can divide disciplines by creating common ground through its focus on teaching and learning, often accomplished through cross-disciplinary faculty development programming.

-Union’s Writing Across the Curriculum program was first implemented in 1990 and revised in 2001.
-During the next phase of the program, we will work to align our local WAC goals at Union with the INWAC list of research-proven goals articulated above.
+Union’s WAC program was first implemented in 1990 and revised in 2001.
+During the next phase of the program, we'll continue to align our local Writing Across the Curriculum goals at Union with INWAC's list of research-proven goals articulated above.
 Read the full INWAC Statement here.